louspringer/OpenFlow-Playground/GHOSTBUSTERS_IMPLEMENTATION_MISMATCHES.md

 # Ghostbusters Implementation Mismatches Analysis

 ## 🎯 **Purpose**
-This document tracks the gaps between the current Ghostbusters implementation and the project model requirements to ensure no functionality is lost during refactoring.
+This document tracks the **drift** between the current Ghostbusters implementation and the project model requirements.
+These mismatches represent **requirements violations** that need to be reconciled, not gaps to be filled.

+## 🚨 **Key Principle: Test Alignment Strategy**
+**Tests should align with requirements and implementation, not the other way around.**

+- **Requirements are the source of truth** - Tests validate against requirements
+- **Implementation should match requirements** - Code implements what's specified
+- **Tests validate the alignment** - Tests catch when implementation drifts from requirements
+- **Reconcile drift, don't adapt tests to broken implementations**
+- **The goal is to bring implementation into compliance, not to make tests pass broken code**

 ## 📊 **Current Implementation Status**